Together We Can Do Better

 Join us, and you can help make campus a better place.

 You are welcome to attend our Town Halls every Friday from 11:30 a.m. - 1:00 p.m. in the Brault Building, Conference Room 321.

 Who We Are

 The Student Government Association at NOVA Annandale has been in continuous service for over 30 years.
+In the Spring of 2017 we became a Chartered SGA throughout all of the NOVA campuses and we now follow the SGA Chartered Constitution.
 We are the bridge between the student body and the college administration.
 In addition, we present student concerns and interests to the NOVA Annandale Campus Council and the Academic Senate.

 We have an annual budget which we deistribute to recognized NOVA Annandale clubs.
 In order to receive funds through SGA, clubs must fill out the funding request form with all quotes attached.
 The paperwork is due Wednesday by 5:00 p.m. in order to be presented at the Town Hall that Friday.
 At least one club representative must attend the executive board meeting where their funding request will be screened.
 They will then present the funding request at the Town Hall, answer questions from the student body, and will have their request approved or denied.
 Request of funds under $500.00 will be voted on the day of the presentation.
 Yays from 51% of the students attending the Town Hall who are not memberts of the requesting club is required for approval.
 Request of funds over $500.00 will be voted on at the following Town Hall.
 If a request is denied, it may be revised and presented the following week.
 All finances are handled in accordance with the established policy and fiscal procedures in effect for NOVA